prabhjotSingh007/Todo-List--React.js-/README.md

+Basic todo list app in which user can add there task , delete it as well as mark as complete , this app is component base in which two component is created name TaskInput and Task list . to run this app do following steps
+1. do npm install
+2. i had used one dependecy name uuid to install it run this command npm install uuid 3.node js version 20.11

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.